ducquando/learn-swift/language guide/3-control-flow-statements.md

 // Executable
 ```

-Besides, we can use a variable declaration statement as the loop's condition.
-The declaration returns `true` if it's executable, and returns `false` when the assigning value is `nil` - meaning in-executable.
+Besides, we can also use a constant declaration statement as the loop's condition.

 ```swift
 // Examples of using let statement as loop's condition